ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ### Direct Runtime non-ROS Dependency [5.iii]

 `RTI-Connext-DDS` depends on the external library `openssl1.1.1`.
-This library comes compiled and bundled with the RTI software, and as it is tied to a fixed version is expected this library is tested with the whole `RTI-Connext-DDS` testing tools environment.
+This library comes compiled and bundled with the RTI software.
+It is expected that this library is tested as a part of the `RTI-Connext-DDS` testing tools environment.

 ## Platform Support [6]